The Dankest Head Shops in America Right Now

 Let's go back to the good old days, with old hippies dancing in the rain during the Summer of Love.
 That's the vibe Pipe Dreams gives off, and it earns it with its status as the Haight-Ashbury neighborhood's oldest head shop.

-Like many of the best shops on our list, Pipe Dreams shines light on local Bay Area glass blowers, as well as local makers of ceramic vapes and artisan papers.
+Like many of the best shops on our list, Pipe Dreams shines a light on local Bay Area glass blowers, as well as local makers of ceramic vapes and artisan papers.

 Smoking Tattoos (New York, NY)